Lewis Harris (philanthropist)

 Sir Lewis Edward Harris OBE (25 March 1900 – 6 March 1983) was a New Zealand farmer, stock dealer and philanthropist.
 He was born in Woodville, New Zealand, on 25 March 1900.

-In the 1960 Queen's Birthday Honours, Harris was appointed an Officer of the Order of the British Empire, for philanthropic and social welfare services, especially in the interests of handicapped children.
-He was made a Knight Bachelor, for services to handicapped people, in the 1979 Queen's Birthday Honours.
+In the 1960 Queen's Birthday Honours, Harris was appointed an Officer of the Order of the British Empire, for philanthropic and social welfare services, especially in the interests of disabled children.
+He was made a Knight Bachelor, for services to disabled people, in the 1979 Queen's Birthday Honours.